caltechlibrary/dataset/how-to/collections-grids-and-frames.md

 ```

-## Other possibilities
+## A future possibility

-One possible use of frames would be in rendering search indexes like pthose used by [Bleve](https://blevesearch.com)
+One possible use of frames would be in rendering search indexes like
+those used by [Bleve](https://blevesearch.com) or
-or [Lunrjs](https://lunrjs.com).
-A frame proves all information needed for transforming the frame's. value (i.e. grid) into minimalist documents for indexing.
-One workflow for creating a searchable collection might be
+[Lunrjs](https://lunrjs.com).
+A frame proves most of the information
+needed for transforming the frame's. value (i.e. grid) into minimalist
+documents for indexing.
+One workflow for creating a searchable collection
+might be

 1. Harvest your JSON records into a dataset collection
 2. Generate a list of keys for the JSON documents you want to search
-3. With the list of keys generate a frame for the columns that you want to index
+3. Generate a frame for the columns that you want to index
-4. Update labels and column types as necessary
+4. Update labels as necessary
-5. Run a conversion script to convert the frame into the index definition used by our search platform (e.g. pre-calucate Lunrjs indexes or write a Bleve index)
+5. Run a conversion script to convert the frame into the index definition
+   used by our search platform (e.g. pre-calucate Lunrjs indexes or write
+   a Bleve index)

 # Data Grids